 Samoa is a Polynesian island which offers little more than just exotic heavenly beaches and turquoise waters, even though, its beaches are considered to be one of the most beautiful among its Pacific ‘brothers’.

-The result is, that people still live a traditional way of life, in their traditional abodes called ‘fale’, and strongly value their country and culture, but at the same time, most of the residents have a good proficiency in English and are able to offer good services for tourists.
+The result is, that people still live a traditional way of life, in their traditional abodes called ‘fale’, and strongly value their country and culture.
+At the same time, however, most of the residents have a good proficiency in English and are able to offer good services for tourists.

 The core principle of Samoan life is the fa’a Samoa – which defines Samoan way of life – centered around family and good relationships in family and community.
 In Samoa, there is no ‘me’ but rather ‘we’, and this fellowship is most important thing in their lives.